marissakirjonen/informationSecurity/h1-FirstSteps.md

 #### If I were to teach a lesson on the fundamentals of security these are some of the concepts I would explain:

-#### * Introduction to security and cyberattacks: Why is security essential and what types of attacks can be avoided by using steps --> phishing, malware, DoS attacks.
+#### • Introduction to security and cyberattacks: Why is security essential and what types of attacks can be avoided by using steps --> phishing, malware, DoS attacks.
-#### * What are typical security practices: strong passwords, MFA (multi-factor authentication, 2FA), backups, and regular updating of software.
+#### • What are typical security practices: strong passwords, MFA (multi-factor authentication, 2FA), backups, and regular updating of software.
-### * I would emphasize the importance of your awareness of possible attacks, make sure you are being safe on the internet to avoid scamming by avoiding linking all your personal information on the internet for everyone to find.
+#### • I would emphasize the importance of your awareness of possible attacks and internet security, make sure you are being safe on the internet to avoid scamming by avoiding linking all your personal information on the internet for everyone to find.